FLAME University

 This course is designed to give students an understanding of consumer behaviour for the purpose of developing effective marketing strategy.
 The range of topics to be covered will include: theories of consumer behaviour involving concepts such as perception, motivation, attitude formation and change, personality, values, learning, and cultural aspects that influence the decision-making process.
 This course will therefore help in understanding the consumer better.

-An idea is incomplete without taking it forward to a product or an app.
-The success rate of products launched in the market is less than 8 %.
+There is a constant need in the markets for products or related apps.
+Consumers or Marketers are both working on different ideas and concepts.
+However, an idea is incomplete withot taking it forward to a product and then to a brand.
+As the success rate of products launched in the market is less than 8 %, it becomes imperative to marketing and product managers to understand the process behind develoving products and brands and how to do strategic management across the life cycle.
 This course helps understand the role of a Product Manager from marketing perspective and various other related aspects of decision making in product development.
-Product Management, thus proves to be an important and basic course for all those students who are seeking a career in product, marketing , brand, retail, sales and also product design or user interface design.
+Product and Brand Management, thus proves to be an important and basic course for all those students who are seeking a carrer in product, marketing , brand, retail, sales and also product design or user interface design.

 The course will attempt to give students intimate insights into actual situations and cases, enabling them to systematically understand and improve their selling skills and knowledge in practical and functional areas of the actual business situations.
 It will help them in problem diagnosis and taking decisions in light of the various facts and facets of situations and cases.